T0n0yan/pokedex/README.md

 ```

-### I have already done the research and incorporated these APIs into the project, and we hope they prove useful to you.
+### I have already done the research and incorporated these APIs into the project, and I hope they prove useful to you.

 Feel free to explore the provided APIs to access additional data or enhance your Pokedex application further.